conan-io/docs/tutorial/creating_packages/define_package_information.rst

 First, please note that we are using `other branch
 <https://github.com/czoido/libhello/tree/package_info>`_ from the **libhello** library.
-Let's check the *CMakeLists.txt* to build the library:
+Let's check the library's *CMakeLists.txt*:

 .. code-block:: text